-The College will consider on an individual basis a variation in program in circumstances where students may have a history of diagnosed disability, a severe medical condition or is part of an agreed exceptional talent pathway at a tertiary, state or national level.
+In Year 12, the College will consider on an individual basis a variation in program in circumstances where students may have a history of diagnosed disability, a severe medical condition or, is part of an agreed exceptional talent pathway at a tertiary, state or national level.
 All program variations will ultimately be decided at the office of the Director of Senior Campus in conjunction with the Director of Learning and Growth.
-In addition to program adjustments, some students may be eligible for special provisions.
-Special provision applications should be initially discussed with a member of the Diverse Learning Team.
-SEA (Special Examination Arrangements) applications are made to the VCAA.